uploadtigris/my_linux_experience/journals/Freeze_on_Boot.md

 cat /etc/passwd | grep 1000
 ```

+grabbed this username output.
+Exited.

+*continuing on*

 Updated the system in the root terminal after loging in with my credentials.
-* There were almost 2 GB of updates to be done with the following command **
+** There were almost 2 GB of updates to be done with the following command **
 ```
 sudo dnf udpate
 ```